aidtechnology/did-method/README.md

       --config string   config file ($HOME/.didctl/config.yaml)
       --home string     home directory ($HOME/.didctl)

-Use "didctl did key [command] --help" for more information about a command.
+Use "didctl edit key [command] --help" for more information about a command.
 ```

 To add a new cryptographic key to one of your identifiers you can use the `did key add`